Aravindray/PostgreSQL/Learn-SQL/SQL-Queries.md

 ```

 ## How to make an index for a table?
+- First create a table and then create a index and link the table with index

 ```
 -- Consider we have a table with text field